 The lang attribute must contain a valid language tag that conforms to recognized standards.

-If the language of a webpage is not properly identified, it can create significant barriers for users who rely on assistive technologies.
+If the language of a webpage is not properly identified, it can create significant barriers for users who rely on assistive technologies (glossary term, activate to view definition).
 Screen readers, for example, use the language attribute to determine how to pronounce words and phrases accurately.
 Without this information, the content may be read in a default or incorrect language, which makes it difficult or impossible for users to understand the information.

 Additionally, language settings are critical for tools such as translation software and text-to-speech programs.
 When the language is not specified or is incorrect, these tools may misinterpret the text and cause to confusion or miscommunication.
 This can cause problems for multilingual users or those users who access the content in a non-native language.